-Except in the case of documented emergencies, neither exams nor in-class labs can be made up afterwards.
-For excused absences, students must arrange to take the exam or do the lab before the normally scheduled time.
+Except in the case of documented emergencies, exams cannot be made up afterwards.
+For excused absences, students must arrange to take the exam before the normally scheduled time.
 Arrangements should be made with the instructor at least two weeks prior to the scheduled time.